jwymandev/qcard/DIGITAL_OCEAN_FIXES.md

   - Check that all components using useSearchParams() are wrapped in Suspense
   - Split the component into a client component that uses useSearchParams() and a parent component that wraps it in Suspense
   - Ensure a proper loading fallback is provided for the Suspense boundary

+### Client-Side JavaScript Not Loading
+- If you see only the HTML version of pages without interactivity:
+  - Run `npm run do:fix-assets` to ensure assets are properly copied
+  - Check that `assetPrefix` is set correctly in next.config.js
+  - Verify webpack configuration has proper `publicPath` setting
+  - Ensure chunk splitting is optimized for proper loading
+  - Check browser console for 404 errors on JavaScript files
+  - Use browser dev tools to verify which JavaScript files are missing

 ### Build Scripts
 To resolve all build issues, run the following commands in order: